Skip to main content

 With your Photon account, you will need to make a Fusion 2 app on the Photon dashboard.
 Set the app id in the PhotonAppSettings scriptable object file that can be found in the sample project under Assets/Photon/Fusion/Resources.

-You will also to get an API token on the Edgegap dashboard, and later on create an application for your server there as well.
-Think of an application name and app version for it, and use these values along with your API token in the EdgegapConfig scriptable object file of the project, which can be found under Assets/ScriptableObjects.
-Make sure to keep the token keyword for the API token.
+You will also need to get an API token on the Edgegap dashboard, and later on create an application for your server there as well.
+In the EdgegapConfig scriptable object file of the project, which can be found under Assets/ScriptableObjects, enter the App Name and Version that you will be using when creating your Edgegap application, as well as your API token.
+Make sure to include the token keyword.

 public class StartMenu : MonoBehaviour